 Exercise is as important for children with cystic fibrosis as it is for all other children.
 Most children with cystic fibrosis can participate in most physical activities.
 You should encourage your child to take part in activities such as swimming, bicycling and running, and to participate in sports and games.

-Hand washing is the single most important way to control the spread of infection, so teach your child how to properly wash her hands at an early age.
+Hand washing is the single most important way to control the spread of infection, so teach your child how to properly wash his/her hands at an early age.
 Encourage friends and family members to wash their hands before holding or playing with your child.
-Also, be sure your child’s immunizations are up to date, and use annual flu shots to protect your family from seasonal flu.
+Also, be sure your child’s immunizations are up to date.
+Each fall, your child and all immediate family members should receive annual flu shots to protect your child and family from seasonal flu.

 Cigarette smoke is especially harmful to people with lung disease.
 If you smoke, we strongly encourage you to quit.
 The CF team can provide you with resources to help you quit.